Penn Quakers men's basketball

-The last NCAA Tournament victory for the Quakers came on March 17, 1994, at the Nassau Veterans Memorial Coliseum in Uniondale, New York.
-The No. 11 Red and Blue defeated the No. 6 Nebraska Cornhuskers, 90–80, in the first round.
-The Quakers fell in the second round to No. 3 Florida on March 19, 1994, as the Gators prevailed, 70–58.
+The last NCAA tournament victory for the Quakers came on March 17, 1994, at the Nassau Veterans Memorial Coliseum in Uniondale, New York.
+The No. 11 Quakers defeated the No. 6 Nebraska Cornhuskers, 90–80, in the first round.
+The Quakers then fell in the second round to No. 3 Florida on March 19 as the Gators prevailed, 70–58.